twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt08-20-importance-of-knowing-the-truth%zh.rst

 The place is where samudaya ceases and the moment of abandonment of the human fetters (saṁyojana) is Nibbāna.
 Vipassanā is not choosing a place for practice.
 Only in samatha practice needs to choose forest and mountain places.
 Vipassanā has to observe the rise (udaya) and fall (vaya) of phenomena.
 Udaya is arising and vaya does not exist.

 The system (method) is already there.
 Asking for a method is seemed difficult to be.
-(It was his first and last time in Rangoon.
+(It was his first and last time in Yan-gon.
 It seemed people requested from him the way of insight practice).
 Observing your own mind is cittānupassanā.
 Even during the writing and eating, people can realize Nibbāna.

 Every time mind arises and observe it as it exists or not exists.
 Not existing is what the Buddha taught as anicca.
 Knowing is the path factors (magga).
 Do you get it by prayers? (some Buddhists are making prayers and vows for the outside powers.) or Do you get it by knowing it as not exist?